 Showing entries tagged "guest".
-Full blog index.
+Full blog index

 It's been a long time since I wrote a Friday Q&A, but I'm back, with a brand-new post about a brand-new topic: Swift.
 Over the last few posts, Mike's gone into some detail about what Swift's internal structures looked like, but he's only touched very lightly on what the linker sees when it looks at Swift-containing binaries: mangled symbol names.

 .
 Landon is a fellow member at Plausible Labs, and today he presents the first in what is intended to be a running series on interesting crashes we encounter in our work.

 While there is surprisingly little documentation available about Mach exception handlers, and they're considered by some to be a mystical source of mystery and power, the fact is that they're actually pretty simple to understand at a high level - something I hope to elucidate here.
 Unfortunately, they're also partially private API on iOS, despite being used in a number of new crash reporting solutions - something I'll touch on in the conclusion.

 This is something of a followup to my last article, dyld: Dynamic Linking On OS X

-dylddoes its job.
+does its job.
 This week, I'm going to recreate the function of both the compiler and the static

 In the course of a recent job interview, I had an opportunity to study some of the internals of